Maptime030/ElectoraleGeografie/README.md

 ## Municipality geometries

-To get the shapes from the municipalities per year we can request those from [gemeentegeschiedenis.nl](www.gemeentegeschiedenis.nl).
-If you want to download the official shape files you can get those from the [CBS](https://www.cbs.nl/nl-nl/dossier/nederland-regionaal/geografische-data).
+The polygons for the municipalities per year can be obtained from [Gemeentegeschiedenis.nl](http://www.gemeentegeschiedenis.nl).
+These polygons not only contain the official CBS codes and official municipality names, but also the Amsterdam codes.
+The Amsterdam code allows for longitudinal (temporal) comparison.
+To obtain other attributes of the municipalities (e.g. population size), the Netherlands Bureau of Statistics (CBS) also provides [Esri Shape files](https://www.cbs.nl/nl-nl/dossier/nederland-regionaal/geografische-data).

 ### We want all municipalities of one specific year in QGIS!

-Let's add those directly to Qgis from the WFS service! :)
+Let's add those directly to QGIS from the WFS service! :)

 Add a Layer